 …for a unit cost

-When a managing authority decides to use standard scales of unit costs it will require specific attention to the following points:
+When a managing authority decides to use standard scales of unit costs, specific attention will need to be paid to the following points:

 Correlation between the realised quantities and the payments

-By principle, when declared quantities decrease (in comparison with the maximum initially set out), the costs will decrease, ‘independently’ of the underlying real cost of the operation.
+When declared quantities decrease (in comparison with the maximum initially set out), the eligible costs will decrease, ‘independently’ of the underlying real cost of the operation.

 However, the management system should also be able to differentiate cases where the quantitative objectives (whether they are activity-based or outcome-based) are not met because of external factors outside the beneficiary’s control, rather than because of the beneficiary.
+Such ‘exceptions’ must of course be clearly defined ex-ante in the document setting out the conditions for support or in an act with an equivalent legal effect and be set up for all similar operations.